infracost/actions/README.md

             run: infracost breakdown --path /tmp/plan.json --format json --out-file /tmp/infracost.json

           # See https://github.com/infracost/actions/tree/master/comment
-          # for other inputs such as behavior and target-type.
+          # for other inputs such as target-type.
           - name: Post Infracost comment
             uses: infracost/actions/comment@v1
             with:
               path: /tmp/infracost.json

-              behavior: update
+              # Choose the commenting behavior that best suits your needs:
+              behavior: update # Use a single comment to display, creating one if none exist.
+The "quietest" option.
+              # behavior: delete_and_new # Delete previous comments and create a new one.
+              # behavior: hide_and_new # Minimize previous comments and create a new one.
+              # behavior: new # Create a new cost estimate comment every time.
     ```

 4. Send a new pull request to change something in Terraform that costs money.
 You should see a pull request comment that gets updated as new changes are pushed.
 Check the GitHub Actions logs and [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.